Alternating Linearization for Structured Regularization Problems: The alternating linearization method

-The dual functional has the form of a sum of two functions, and the operator splitting methods apply.
+has the form of a sum of two functions, and the operator splitting methods apply.
 The reader may consult \citep{Boyd-et-al,Combettes-Pesquet} for appropriate derivations.
 It is also worth mentioning that the alternating direction methods are sometimes called \emph{split Bregman methods} in the signal processing literature (see, e.g., \citep{Goldstein-Osher,Ye-Xie}, and the references therein).
+Recently, \citep{QinGoldfarb} applied alternating direction methods to some structured regularization problems resulting from group lasso models.

-However, to apply our alternating linearization method to the dual problem, we would have to be able to quickly compute the value of the dual function, in order to verify the update condition \eqref{update}, as discussed in detail in \citep{Kiwiel99}.
-This is the reason for our preference toward the primal version of the method.
+However, to apply our alternating linearization method to the dual problem of maximizing $L_D(\lambda)$, we would have to be able to quickly compute the value of the dual functions, in order to verify the update condition \eqref{update}, as discussed in detail in \cite{Kiwiel99}.
+The second dual function, $\min_{\beta} \big\{ h(\beta) +\lambda^T X\beta \big\}$ is rather difficult to evaluate, and it makes the update test time consuming.
+Without this test, our method reduces to the alternating direction method, which does not have descent properties, and whose tail convergence may be slow.
+Our experiments reported at the end of section \ref{s:simulation} confirm these observations.